Nick Faldo: 2008 Ryder Cup captaincy

 Faldo was selected as captain of the European Ryder Cup team in 2008.
 The 37th Ryder Cup, held at the Valhalla Golf Club in Louisville, Kentucky, USA, was won 16½ – 11½ by Team USA to end the streak of three successive victories for Team Europe.

 Faldo had picked Ian Poulter as a wild card ahead of Darren Clarke, who already had two tour victories that season.
 This decision paid off when Poulter emerged as the top scorer in the tournament.

 On the final day of the competition, Faldo decided to play a tactic, where the best players would start lower down the order; thus, if it went to a close finish, Europe would have its best players in play.
 This tactic seemed to backfire, as the US, leading by 2 at the start of the day, gained the 5 points they required by the eighth match, rendering the last four irrelevant.

-Other activities and awards
+Other activities

 In 1991, Faldo launched his golf course design practice Faldo Design.
-As a way of opening his first course design in the UK (Chart Hills in Kent), Faldo teed up on the dog-leg right par five.
-He drove into the middle-right of the fairway, he then teed another ball and drove off; the two balls finished within 6 inches of each other and to this day can be seen set into the fairway in a protective case.
-This was a mark of the man's golfing ability at his peak.
 Known golf design associates of Faldo Design have been Paul Jansen, Steve Smyers, Adam Calver.

 The following is a partial list of courses designed by Faldo: